Intellectual Property

 There are many such cases wherein legal practitioners get involved in IP infringement cases.
 Apart from law firms IP disputes, legal reporting sites are filing trademark infringement suits.
 One such example was Live Law Media Pvt Ltd v.
 Tiya Law Library & Ors., where the court directed the defendants to deactivate their website ‘livelaw.info’ and its domain name since it infringed the plaintiff’s registered mark ‘Live Law’ which has been recognized as a well-known mark.
 The defendant’s mark was found to be deceptively similar, though exclusivity of the plaintiff’s mark was only in the combination of ‘live’ and ‘law’ used in combination with each other.

 With all the above discussions, it has been observed that, in India, most of the law firms are named after the respective surnames of their founders, and hence it is quite prevalent that people might get confused and relate one firm to another, which might inadvertently affect the goodwill of others.
 The decision made in the Sujata Chaudhri case to uphold a higher level of integrity and take extra care not to imitate the trademarks that are already in use is justifiable.
-But what is the legal basis for expecting a higher standard of probity from IP lawyers?
+But what is the legal basis for expecting a higher standard of probity from intellectual property lawyers?
 What is actually a higher standard?
 These questions need more clarification from the courts.